BawdyAnarchist/quBSD/Future_Development.md

 	- Simultaneous starts of clients could mess up wireguard restarting

 There are still demons in the xephyr-xclip daemon
+   - Pretty sure they're all related to the closing of windows.
+It gets corrupted or something when I close windows. probably I'm not sufficiently detecting all possible events -- Like, maybe the disappearance of a socket is still problematic or something?
+   - You need to kill the clipboard ownership inside the source as well after releasing.
+Otherwise you get inconsistent waffling on lease expiry, where what FEELS like stale clipboard then can still paste if you're inside the same socket for a window.
+Causes problems

 Why does Telegram freeze so much?